 Do I need to do this?
 Why do I need to do this?

 The first question you ask should be the one that filters the most out.
-Simply asking if the task you’re heading into is something you need to do at all can yield a surprising number of “no”s.
+Simply asking if the task you’re heading into is something you need to do at all can yield a surprising number of nos.

-There are many reasons you can find yourself starting into work you don’t need to do.
-It could be external pressure, like a coworker asking you to do something that isn’t your responsibility and that you don’t have time for.
+There are many reasons you can find yourself starting work you don’t need to do.
+It could be external pressure, like a coworker asking you to do something that isn’t your responsibility and that you don’t have time to do.
 It’s okay to say no when it doesn’t make sense for you.
 If you don’t show respect for your time, no one else will.
 You teach the world how to treat you.

 What am I saying “no” to?